 '''

-Without context manager

-vao.bind(shader)

-shader.unform_1f("value", 1.0)

-vao.draw()

 Bind the shader and negotiate attribute binding

 with vao.bind(shader) as s:

 s.unform_1f("value", 1.0)

 ...

 Finally draw the geometry

 vao.draw()

 '''

 When creating a VBO we need to use the OpenGL.arrays.vbo.VBO instance in PyOpenGL.
 We pass a numpy array to the constructor.
-It's important to use the correct dtype so it matches the type passed in add_array_buffer.
+It's imporant to use the correct dtype so it matches the type passed in add_array_buffer.